samborkent/plasma-solver/README.md

 * Atomatically determine non-ionized oxidation states in plasma plume
 * Adjust maximum velocity automatically based on the mean initial velocity of the lowest mass species in the target
+* Add interpolation into velocity distribution for quick runs

 Clean-up
 * initialVelocityDistribution
 * Include plotting of 1D propagation in nParticlesPerRadius function
 * Make the plotting the separated collision propagation a function
+* Make calculate new velocity a function

 Performance
 * Replace all arrays with values in range 10^(+-38) with single-precision